Jul 11, 2025

 Lab Hours: 0

-Study of purchasing and inventory management of foods and other supplies to include development of purchase specifications, determination of order quantities, formal & informal price comparisons, proper receiving procedures, storage management, and record keeping at each stage of the purchasing cycle.
+Study of purchasing and inventory management of foods and other supplies to include development of purchase specifications, determination of order quantities, formal & informal price comparisons, proper receiving procedures, storage management, and issue procedures.
+Emphasis on cost analysis, yields, pricing formulas, controls, and record keeping at each stage of the purchasing cycle.

 • RSTO 2301 - Principles of Food & Beverage Controls